Special Education Visual And Performing Arts

 Act out simple motions such as popcorn popping, flower growing, etc..

-Explore Dance And Perform Dance Movements Using The Skills, Vocabulary And Language Of Dance
+Goal Stem # 2 THE STUDENT Will Explore Dance Elements And Perform Dance Movements, Using The Skills, Vocabulary And Language Of Dance.....

 By month/date, THE STUDENT will alternate moving two different body parts to music 2 out of 5 opportunities for 6 out of 10 days as observed and recorded by staff.